feedzai/openl2d/README.md

-﻿# OpenL2D: A Benchmarking Framework for Learning to Defer in Human-AI Decision-Making
+﻿# A benchmarking framework and dataset for learning to defer in human-AI decision-making

 ## Abstract